arduino/docs-content/content/software/app-lab/tutorials/04.examples/all-examples.md

 #### How it Works

 - **Video Stream:** Processes frames from a USB camera using the `video_imageclassification` Brick.
-- **Web Interface:** Displays the classification results and model controls, triggers a gretting on person detections.
+- **Web Interface:** Displays the classification results and model controls, triggers a greeting on person detections.

 #### Bricks Used